2018 NFL Draft: Instant Analysis For Cleveland Browns Drafting Baker Mayfield

 Do not expect the Cleveland Browns to employ a ton of run plays for Baker Mayfield.
 He can scramble out of the pocket if the pass rush comes.
 One of Baker Mayfield’s least discussed traits is his innate ability to throw the football while being on the run.

 Beyond Baker Mayfield’s slightness in stature, many of the comparisons to Sam Bradford are true.
-Unfortunately, Mayfield often gets compared to former Cleveland Browns’ quarterback Johnny Manziel.
+Unfortunately, Mayfield often gets compared to former Cleveland Browns quarterback Johnny Manziel.

 Baker Mayfield does have some baggage which stems from his days with the Oklahoma Sooners.
 The Cleveland Browns can only hope those days are behind him.